NY Public Service Commission–licensed ESCO

 Force Majeure

-Seller will make commercially reasonable efforts to provide natural gas and/or electricity hereunder but Seller does not guarantee a continuous supply of natural gas and/or electricity to Customer.
+Seller will make commercially reasonable efforts to provide natural gas and/or electricity hereunder, but Seller does not guarantee a continuous supply of natural gas and/or electricity to Customer.
 Certain causes and events out of the control of Seller (“Force Majeure Events”) may result in interruptions in service.
 In the event that either party is rendered unable, wholly or in part, to perform that party’s obligations under this Agreement due to events not reasonably anticipated or within either party’s control, Seller will not be liable for any interruptions caused by a Force Majeure Event, and Seller is not and shall not be liable for damages caused by Force Majeure Events.
-Force Majeure Events shall is not and shall not be liable for damages caused by Force Majeure Events.
-Force Majeure Events shall include acts of God, fire, flood, storm, terrorism, war, civil disturbance, plague, epidemic, pandemic, outbreaks of infectious disease or any other public health crisis including quarantine or other employee restrictions, accidents, strikes, labor disputes or problems, required maintenance work, inability to access the local distribution utility system, curtailment by Customer’s LDC or Seller transportation capacity, or any other cause beyond Seller’s control.
+Force Majeure Events include acts of God, fire, flood, storm, terrorism, war, civil disturbance, plague, epidemic, pandemic, outbreaks of infectious disease or any other public-health crisis including quarantine or other employee restrictions, accidents, strikes, labor disputes or problems, required maintenance work, inability to access the local distribution utility system, curtailment by Customer’s LDC or Seller’s transportation capacity, or any other cause beyond Seller’s reasonable control.

 Liability